thiago132000/ecofsp/wp-content/plugins/peters-login-redirect/readme.txt

 Define a set of redirect rules for specific users, users with specific roles, users with specific capabilities, and a blanket rule for all other users.
 Also, set a redirect URL for post-registration.
 This is all managed in Settings > Login/logout redirects.

 You can use the syntax **[variable]username[/variable]** in your URLs so that the system will build a dynamic URL upon each login, replacing that text with the user's username.
 In addition to username, there is "userslug", "homeurl", "siteurl", "postid-23", "http_referer" and you can also add your own custom URL "variables".
 See Other Notes / How to Extend for documentation.

-If you're using a plugin such as Gigya that bypasses the regular WordPress login redirect process (and only allows one fixed redirect URL), set that plugin to redirect to wp-content/plugins/peters-login-redirect/wplogin_redirect_control.php and set the relevant setting to "Yes" at the bottom of the Settings &gt; Login/Logout redirects page in the WordPress admin panel.

 You can add your own code logic before and between any of the plugin's normal redirect checks if needed.
 See Other Notes / How to Extend for documentation.
 Some examples include: redirecting the user based on their IP address; and redirect users to a special page on first login.